antoniovl/persistence-lib/README.md

 * persistenceUnit: String with the name of the persistenceUnit declared in persistence.xml We can use multiple persistence units as long as we declare them in persistence.xml.
 * overwrite: Map with properties for the EntityManager.

+The method will return an instance of EntityManager.
 The class holds internally an EntityManagerFactory for each persistence unit, and getting an EntityManager it's thread safe.

 ---
 ```java